Getting Started

 curl -fsSL https://repo.pigsty.io/pig | bash

-The PIG binary is approximately 4 MB and will automatically use rpm or dpkg to install the latest available version on Linux:
+PIG binary is about 4 MB.
+On Linux it uses rpm or dpkg to install the latest available version:

 [INFO] kernel = Linux